 Resizing images on the command line

-This will resize the image named "image.jpg" by 50%, maintaining aspect ratio and saving the resized image to the same file.
-For this to work you will need to have ImageMagick installed
+This will resize the image named "image.jpg" by 50%, maintaining aspect ratio and saving the

 $ sudo apt install imagemagick